GoogleCloudPlatform/cloud-hackathons/hacks/conv-agents-intro/solutions.md

     1. Open the **Toggle Simulator** by clicking the chat icon at the top right of the page
     1. Type a 'Hello' message to the new agent and note its generic reply

-> **NOTE**: At this point you have a new agent that can process simple Intents for greetings
+> **Note** At this point you have a new agent that can process simple Intents for greetings

 1. On the left-hand panel, select **Integrations** near the bottom.
 1. Find the square for **Conversational Messenger** and click **Connect**.
 Keep all of the defaults and click **Enable Conversational Messenger** at the bottom.